frappe/frappe_docs/frappe_docs/www/docs/user/en/python-api/hooks.md

 });
 ```

-> The functions defined in the mentioned file in `doctype_js` dictionary
+> The events/functions defined in `app/public/todo.js` will override
-> will override those in the respective standard form script.
+> those in the standard form script of `ToDo` doctype.

 ### CRUD Events